boldbi/boldbi-kubernetes/docs/FAQ/how-to-deploy-bold-bi-and-bold-reports-in-an-ack-cluster.md

    ![NAS-Mount-Target](images/Nas-mount-target.png)

-5. Open the **common_ack_deploy.yaml** file and replace the <host_name_of_mount_target> placeholder with the actual mount target hostname noted in the previous step.
+5. Open the **common_ack_deploy.yaml** file and replace the `<host_name_of_mount_target>` placeholder with the actual mount target hostname noted in the previous step.

     ![PV Claim](images/ack_pv_claim.png)

 6. If you have a DNS to map with the application, proceed to the next steps, otherwise, skip to **Step 10**.

-7. In common_ack_deploy.yaml file and locate line 2335.
+7. In the common_ack_deploy.yaml file and locate line 2335.
 Uncomment the host value and replace example.com with your DNS hostname.

       ![DNS](images/ack_ingress_http_yaml.png)

-8. If you have an SSL certificate for your DNS and need to configure the site with it, follow these steps; otherwise, skip to **Step 10**.
+8. If you have an SSL certificate for your DNS and need to configure the site, follow next step; otherwise, skip to **Step 10**.

 9. In the ingress spec of the common_ack_deploy.yaml file, uncomment the tls section.
 Replace example.com with your DNS hostname and save the file.